npm/template-oss/README.md

 - `LICENSE.md`
 - `SECURITY.md`

+### Dynamic Files

+Currently, the only dynamic file generated is a github workflow for a given workspace.
+`.github/workflows/ci-$$package-name$$.yml`

 #### Extending

 Place files in the `lib/content/` directory, use only the file name and remove any leading `.` characters (i.e. `.github/workflows/ci.yml` becomes `ci.yml` and `.gitignore` becomes `gitignore`).

-Modify the `content` object at the top of `lib/postinstall/copy-content.js` to include your new file.
+Modify the `repoFiles` and `moduleFiles` objects at the top of `lib/postinstall/copy-content.js` to include your new file.
 The object keys are destination paths, and values are source.

 ### `package.json` checks